Outcome (probability)

 In probability theory, an outcome is a possible result of an experiment or trial.
-Each possible outcome of a particular experiment is unique, and different outcomes are mutually exclusive (only one outcome will occur on each trial of the experiment).
+Each possible outcome of a particular experiment is a unique random element, and different outcomes are mutually exclusive (only one outcome will occur on each trial of the experiment).
 All of the possible outcomes of an experiment form the elements of a sample space.

 For the experiment where we flip a coin twice, the four possible outcomes that make up our sample space are (H, T), (T, H), (T, T) and (H, H), where "H" represents a "heads", and "T" represents a "tails".
 Outcomes should not be confused with events, which are sets (or informally, "groups") of outcomes.
 For comparison, we could define an event to occur when "at least one 'heads'" is flipped in the experiment - that is, when the outcome contains at least one 'heads'.
 This event would contain all outcomes in the sample space except the element (T, T).